daniel-j-h/srtm-util/README.md

 So let's have fun with it

-This repository is used to implement the basic handling (import, conversion, ...) of the downloadable .hgt files.
+This repository is used to implement the basic handling (import, conversion, ...) of the downloadable .hgt files
-Furthermore there will be some sort of fancy implementation in the future, like a OpenGL renderer, a height map generator for game maps, or some point cloud trickery

 Dependencies
 ------------

-I'm using some new fancy __C++11__ features, so make sure to use an up to date compiler, e.g. g++-4.7.
+I'm using some new fancy __C++11__ features, so make sure to use an up to date compiler, e.g. g++-4.7
-The exporter uses the graphics library Cairo.
-I'm using [__cairo-1.12.2__](http://cairographics.org/download/) and the C++ bindings [__cairomm-1.10.0__](http://cairographics.org/cairomm/), compiled from git; which is quite nice to build, so you can do it too (or if you have Debian Squeeze you have to, nonetheless).

 Compiling
 ---------

-  * CXX="g++-4.7" make
+  * make
   * ./srtm-util N36W111.hgt